 Fibroids can cause heavy menstrual bleeding.
-A change in vaginal discharge — especially a strong foul smell — is a sign of infection and typically needs medical attention.
+A change in vaginal discharge — especially a strong unpleasant smell — is a sign of infection and typically needs medical attention.

 Fibroids are benign (noncancerous) tumors that grow in and around the walls of the uterus.
 It’s not fully understood why they start to grow.